Covivo/mobicoop/README.md

 `npm test` will test the three apps

--We use [Kahlan](https://kahlan.github.io/docs/) to create units/functionnals tests, you can launch them easily with:
+- We use [Kahlan](https://kahlan.github.io/docs/) to create unit/functional tests, you can launch them easily with:
--For functionnals tests you can do it via 3 ways, with [kernels](https://api.symfony.com/4.1/Symfony/Component/HttpKernel/Kernel.html) (limited--), with [client](https://api.symfony.com/4.1/Symfony/Component/HttpKernel/Client.html) (limited), with [panther](https://github.com/symfony/panther) for a real browser testing (click,form ..)
+- For functional tests you can do it 3 ways, with [kernels](https://api.symfony.com/4.1/Symfony/Component/HttpKernel/Kernel.html) (limited--), with [client](https://api.symfony.com/4.1/Symfony/Component/HttpKernel/Client.html) (limited), with [panther](https://github.com/symfony/panther) for a real browser testing (click,form ..)

 ### Start 🚀